floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

     $ pytest <filename>.py::<methode_name> # to run a specific test (<method_name>) within a module (<filename>)

-# Should I exclude this examples and just reference the part of the documentation of pytest which contains all these commands

 In order to understand the test report provided by pytest in detail this `link <https://docs.pytest.org/en/latest/how-to/output.html>`__ is recommended.